Quick Start Guide

 -

-Speak your question or message while holding the button (push-to-talk mode).
+Speak your question or message.

 -